BenLangmead/bowtie2/MANUAL.markdown

 The reporting mode governs how many alignments Bowtie 2 looks for, and how to report them.
 Bowtie 2 has three distinct reporting modes.
-The default reporting mode, -M, is similar to the default reporting mode of many other read alignment tools, including [BWA].
+The default reporting mode, [`-M`], is similar to the default reporting mode of many other read alignment tools, including [BWA].
 It is also similar to Bowtie 1's `-M` alignment mode.

-Quick terminology note: we say two alignments are "distinct," if they map the read to different places on the genome, roughly speaking.
-Specifically, we say that a pair of alignments for the same read are distinct if there are no positions such that the same read offset is being lined up opposite the same reference offset in both alignments.
+In general, when we say that a read has an alignment, we mean that it has a [valid alignment].
+When we say that a read has multiple alignments, we mean that it has multiple alignments that are valid and distinct from one another.

+[valid alignment]: #valid-alignments-meet-or-exceed-the-minimum-score-threshold
 [BWA]: http://bio-bwa.sourceforge.net/

+### Distinct alignments map a read to different places

+Two alignments for the same individual read are "distinct" if they map the same read to different places.
+Specifically, we say that two alignments are distinct if there are no alignment positions where a particular read offset is aligned opposite a particular reference offset in both alignments with the same orientation.
+E.g. if the first alignment is in the forward orientation and aligns the read character at read offset 10 to the reference character at chromosome 3, offset 3,445,245, and the second alignment is also in the forward orientation and also aligns the read character at read offset 10 to the reference character at chromosome 3, offset 3,445,245, they are not distinct alignments.

+Two alignments for the same pair are distinct if either the mate 1s in the two paired-end alignments are distinct or the mate 2s in the two alignments are distinct or both.

 ### -M mode: search for multiple alignments, report the best